MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-ca.md

 1. For **Basics**, enter the following properties:

-     * Name: Enter a descriptive name for the CA object.
+     * **Name**: Enter a descriptive name for the CA object.
 Name it so you can easily identify it later.
 Example: *Contoso C-PKI Root CA*
-     * Description: Enter a description for the CA object.
+     * **Description**: Enter a description for the CA object.
 This setting is optional, but recommended.
 Example: *Microsoft Cloud PKI root CA for Contoso corporation*

 1. Select **Next** to continue to **Configuration settings**.
 1. Configure the following settings for the root CA:
-     1. **CA type**: Select **Root CA**.
+     * **CA type**: Select **Root CA**.
-     1. **Validity period**: Select 5, 10, 15, 20, or 25 years.
+     * **Validity period**: Select 5, 10, 15, 20, or 25 years.
 To create a Root CA with a custom validity period, use [Microsoft Graph API]() to create the CAs.
 1. For **Extended Key Usages**, select how you intend to use the CA.

    > [!div class="mx-imgBorder"]
    > ![Image of the Configuration settings tab, showing the Extended Key Usages section for Cloud PKI.](./media/microsoft-cloud-pki/cloud-pki-extended-key-usage.png)

    To prevent potential security risks, CAs are limited to select use.

-     1. Under **Type**, select the purpose of the CA. Optionally, you can set a custom EKU.
+     * Under **Type**, select the purpose of the CA. Optionally, you can set a custom EKU.
 The **Any Purpose (2.5.29.37.0)** EKU isn't for use, because it's overly permissive and a potential security risk.
 For more information, see [Edit overly permissive certificates template with privileged EKU](/defender-for-identity/security-assessment-edit-overly-permissive-template#what-is-an-overly-permissive-certificate-template-with-privileged-eku)
-     1. Alternatively, to create a custom extended key usage, enter the **Name** and **Object Identifier**.
+     * Alternatively, to create a custom extended key usage, enter the **Name** and **Object Identifier**.

    > [!NOTE]
-   > Keep in mind that Root CA EKU/OID constraints are a superset of the Issuing CA. This means that when you create an Issuing CA, you can only select the EKUs defined for the Root CA.  If you don't define the EKU in the Root CA, it won't show up as an EKU option for the Issuing CA.
+   > Keep in mind that root CA EKU/OID constraints are a superset of the issuing CA. This means that when you create an issuing CA, you can only select the EKUs defined for the root CA.  If you don't define the EKU in the root CA, it won't show up as an EKU option for the issuing CA.

-1. Under **Subject attributes** enter a **Common name (CN)** for the Root CA. Optionally, you can enter other attributes including:
+1. Under **Subject attributes** enter a **Common name (CN)** for the root CA. Optionally, you can enter other attributes including:
      - Organization (O)
      - Organizational unit (OU)
      - Country (C)